s-macke/AdventureAI/README.md

 # Conclusion

-Most of the State of the Art Large Language Models can play and even win text adventures, at least if the adventure is as simple as 9:05.
+Most of the state-of-the-art large language models can play and even win text adventures, at least if the adventure is as simple as 9:05.

 However, Suveh Nux is much more complicated and within 100 steps simply not solvable.